MaksuCode/ss-take-on-error-selenium/README.md

 ### Taking screenshots when a test method fails

+ * ### To run the test mvn clean -Dbrowser=chrome test (chrome or firefox)

-### Needed to use an interface called DriverInterface to reach the same driver instance from BaseTest and TestResultLogger
+ * ### Needed to use an interface called DriverInterface to reach the same driver instance from BaseTest and TestResultLogger
     //Here implementing DriverInterface to reach driver instance public class BaseTest implements DriverInterface